 How to Choose the Best Supplemental Health Insurance Plan

 Common sense and a helping hand can go a long way when determining your healthcare needs.
-It can be frustrating to find the right supplemental health insurance company even though you know what your budget is and what your gaps are.
+It can be frustrating to find the right supplemental health insurance company, even if you know what your budget is and what your gaps are.

 When you work with an agent, you can get help sorting through your coverage options and finding the best policy for your needs and budget.

-Contact a local independent agent in our network for personalized assistance with all your supplementary health insurance needs.
+Contact a local independent agent for personalized assistance with all your supplementary health insurance needs.